Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation: Abstract

 \section{Abstract}

 Despite advances in multilingual neural machine translation (MNMT), we argue that there are still two major challenges in this area: \textit{data imbalance} and \textit{representation degeneration}.
 The data imbalance problem refers to the imbalance in the amount of parallel corpora for all language pairs, especially for long-tail languages (i.e., very low-resource languages).
 The representation degeneration problem refers to the problem of encoded tokens tending to appear only in a small subspace of the full space available to the MNMT model.
-To solve these two issues, we propose \textbf{Bi-ACL}, a framework that uses only target-side monolingual data and a bilingual dictionary to improve the performance of the MNMT model.
+To solve these two issues, we propose \textbf{Bi-ACL}, a framework which only requires target-side monolingual data and a bilingual dictionary to improve the performance of the MNMT model.
 We define two modules, named \underline{bi}directional \underline{a}utoencoder and \underline{bi}directional \underline{c}ontrastive \underline{l}earning, which we combine with an online constrained beam search and a curriculum learning sampling strategy.
-Extensive experiments show that our proposed method is more effective both in long-tail languages and in high-resource languages.
-We also demonstrate that our approach is capable of transferring knowledge between domains and languages in zero-shot scenarios.
+Extensive experiments show that our proposed method is more effective than strong baselines both in long-tail languages and in high-resource languages.
+We also demonstrate that our approach is capable of transferring knowledge between domains and languages in zero-shot scenarios\footnote{Our source code is available at \url{https://github.com/lavine-lmu/Bi-ACL}}.